 There are two ways to really experience a luxury stay in the Maldives.
 One of the most recognizable ways, is in an overwater villa, surrounded by blue seas.
-We certainly experienced this while staying at Hurawalhi, in one of the north atolls.
+We certainly experienced this while staying at Hurawalhi, in one of the northern atolls.

-But, the best part of our beach front villa was that we could walk directly from our deck, onto the white sand beach, and directly into the clear blue waters.
-Frankly, this was particularly important with the rain, as we were able to take advantage of the beach, and return to our room when weather dictated.
+But, the best part of our beachfront villa was that we could walk directly from our deck, onto the white sand beach, and directly into the clear blue waters.
+Frankly, this was particularly important with the rain, as we were able to take advantage of the beach and return to our room when weather dictated.
 But, it also meant that we could split our time between the blue waters on the beach, and our little private pool.
 It felt exclusive.

 When the weather broke, we swam in the clear blue waters.
 Or, we just relaxed on our private lounge chairs.
 We also enjoyed a luxury sunset dinner on the beach while staying at the Outrigger Maldives.
-The dinner was set just outside our beach front villa.
-It felt as though we had a small foot print on the island that was all for us!
+The dinner was set just outside our beachfront villa.
+It felt as though we had a small footprint on the island that was all for us!

-Dining at Outrigger Maldives
+Dining At Outrigger Maldives

 When choosing a resort in the Maldives, it’s important to choose one with great food.
 It’s not as though it is possible to pop out and explore the local dining scene.
-We ate all of our meals at the Outrigger at Blue Salt, their all day dining option.
+We ate all of our meals at the Outrigger at Blue Salt, their all-day dining option.

 In the morning, Blue Salt had a small breakfast buffet, mostly with pastries and fresh juices.
 But, it was nice to order from an a la carte menu rather than be limited to a buffet.
 I am just a big fan of fresh made-to-order dishes at breakfast.
-In addition, Blue Salt served breakfast each day with sparkling wine, and a Bloody Mary bar!
+In addition, Blue Salt served breakfast each day with sparkling wine and a Bloody Mary bar!
 Yes, I was in a bit of heaven.

 It started when Eric ordered the tuna curry at breakfast.
 Tuna is a staple of the local diet in the Maldives.
 The locals eat tuna three meals a day.
 And, yes, they usually start with tuna curry at breakfast.
 I was afraid the curry would be too fishy.
 Instead, it had a little spice, with big chunks of tuna.
 The Outrigger served the tuna curry with a bit of coconut sambal on the side.

-From that point on, the servers went out of their way to offer us both Maldivian and Sri Lankan dishes, from spicy curries, to local breads.
+From that point on, the servers went out of their way to offer us both Maldivian and Sri Lankan dishes, from spicy curries to local breads.
 They even brought Eric some Maldivian chili.
 When it wasn’t spicy enough, they found him some “real local” chili peppers, from the staff canteen!